Ten Things to Know About MIS-C

 - Vogel TP, Top KA, Karatzios C, et al. Multisystem inflammatory syndrome in children and adults (MIS-C/A): case definition & guidelines for data collection, analysis, and presentation of immunization safety data.
 Vaccine 2021;39:3037-49.

-Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Cardiovascular Care Team, Congenital Heart Disease and Pediatric Cardiology, Noninvasive Imaging, Pericardial Disease, Prevention, Valvular Heart Disease, Vascular Medicine, Implantable Devices, EP Basic Science, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Magnetic Resonance Imaging, Mitral Regurgitation
+Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Noninvasive Imaging, Pericardial Disease, Prevention, Valvular Heart Disease, Vascular Medicine, Implantable Devices, EP Basic Science, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Magnetic Resonance Imaging, Mitral Regurgitation

 Keywords: Child, Young Adult, COVID-19, COVID-19 Vaccines, SARS-CoV-2, Immunoglobulins, Intravenous, C-Reactive Protein, Glucocorticoids, Interleukin 1 Receptor Antagonist Protein, Follow-Up Studies, Atrioventricular Block, Mucocutaneous Lymph Node Syndrome, Pericardial Effusion, Dilatation, Pathologic, African Americans, Hispanic Americans, Length of Stay, Platelet Count, Acute-Phase Proteins, Mitral Valve Insufficiency, Muscle Weakness, Postural Orthostatic Tachycardia Syndrome, Ethnic Groups, Acute Disease, Coronary Vessels, Dilatation, Reverse Transcription, Electrocardiography, Thrombosis, Magnetic Resonance Imaging, Aneurysm, Ventricular Dysfunction, Hypotension, Thrombocytopenia, Long QT Syndrome, Risk Factors, Inflammation, Exanthema, Abdominal Pain, Diarrhea, Anxiety, Vomiting, Vaccination, Critical Care, Centers for Disease Control and Prevention, U.S., Myocardial Infarction, Polymerase Chain Reaction, Anticoagulants, Biomarkers, Pediatrics